Complimentary and alternative treatments for adrenal insufficiency or fatigue that are considered below include:

 Complimentary and Alternative Treatments

-Complementary treatments aimed at mitigating the side-effects of conventional treatments and boosting the immune system are often employed by naturopathic medical doctors, and supplement rather than replace conventional medical treatment.
+Complementary treatments aimed at mitigating the side-effects of conventional treatments and optimizing the immune system response are often employed by naturopathic medical doctors, and supplement rather than replace conventional medical treatment.

 Since complimentary and alternative treatments are not generally proven by double-blind placebo-controlled randomized clinical trials, insurance typically does not cover these treatments, although medical savings accounts may possibly be used.